google/tcmalloc/docs/regions-are-not-optional.md

 As allocations become free, it seems reasonable (by requirement (3) above) that we unback empty hugepages.

-Finally, what happens if the the range we allocated is full?
+Finally, what happens if the range we allocated is full?
 We could do two things

 1.  extend it
 1.  obtain a new one and do allocations from there as needed.